web_0347.jpg

 YLS Fellows whose host-organizations are not able to put fellows on their payroll are not considered employees of Yale University nor Yale Law School.
 In this situation, the stipend will be paid directly to the fellow and a 1099-MISC will be issued to the fellow.
 Fellows receiving a 1099-MISC do not count as employed by Yale or by the host organization and, therefore, may be considered ineligible for loan forgiveness for the fellowship year.
 We suggest that you consult with the loan forgiveness office to determine your eligibility.

-YLS proudly offers more post-graduate public interest fellowships than any other law school in the country, enabling around 30 graduates each year to receive funding from YLS to support one year of work in the public interest.
+YLS proudly offers more post-graduate public interest fellowships than any other law school in the country, enabling roughly 30 graduates each year to receive funding from YLS to support one year of work in the public interest.
 These highly competitive fellowships enable our graduates to jumpstart their careers while serving the legal needs of underserved members of our society.
 For fellowships starting on or after July 1, 2024, the stipend for one year will be $55,000.

 Note: Your fellowship host organization must certify compliance with Yale Law School's Non-Discrimination Policy.
-For instructions on confirming organization compliance, click here
+For instructions on confirming organization compliance, click here.

 Arthur Liman Public Interest Fellowship